jtv/libpqxx/include/pqxx/doc/datatypes.md

 `pqxx::to_string`, `pqxx::to_buf`.
 They in turn will call the `string_traits`
 specialisations for those types.
 Or, you can call their `string_traits` directly.

-### `into_buf`

-This is a stricter version of `to_buf`.
-All the same requirements apply, but in addition you must write your string _into the given buffer,_ starting _exactly_ at its beginning.

-That's why this function returns just an offset: the index of the byte _right behind the string._  If the caller wants to use the string, they can find it at the beginning of the buffer.
-Or if the caller wants to write another value into the rest of the buffer, they can continue writing at the location you returned.

-Apart from that, `into_buf()` is much like `to_buf()`.
-Read that section carefully before implemnting `into_buf()`.

 ### `size_buffer`